New Market Report Predicts PS5 Price and Impact of Recession

 As COVID-19 continues to disrupt life around the world, veteran analyst Piers Harding-Rolls of Ampere Analysis has published a report discussing the potential impact of the pandemic on next-gen consoles.

 Market intelligence firms unanimously agree that the global recession will have a serious impact on consumers’ purchasing power.
 Harding-Rolls predicts that the impact will be felt “more significantly later in 2021” after the initial surge of early adopters dies down.
-He’s also of the view that backwards compatibility will somewhat stall the rate of early adoption because players won’t feel the need to upgrade their hardware right away like they did at the start of the current gen.
+He’s also of the view that since next-gen consoles will be backwards compatible and “most” new third-party games will support older consoles as a result, players impacted by the recession won’t feel the need to upgrade their hardware right away.

 “Stating that the games sector is ‘recession proof’ holds some general truth as during downturns people find great value in playing games,” reads the report.
 “However, in 2020 the tendrils of games reach far and wide, so breaking down the industry into segments reveals that disruption is likely to be varied.”